ModyQyW/vite-plugin-eslint2/README.md

 This is used to [load a formatter](https://eslint.org/docs/developer-guide/nodejs-api#-eslintloadformatternameorpath) in order to convert lint results to a human- or machine-readable string.

+### `lintInWorker`

+- Type: `boolean`
+- Default: `false`

+Lint in [worker](https://nodejs.org/api/worker_threads.html#portpostmessagevalue-tran).
+This is disabled by default.

+When lint in worker, Vite build process will be faster.
+Vite build process will not be stopped, even with errors shown in terminal.

+It is similar with [vite-plugin-checker](https://github.com/fi3ework/vite-plugin-checker), but [vite-plugin-checker](https://github.com/fi3ework/vite-plugin-checker) can show you errors and warnings in browsers.

 ### `lintOnStart`

 - Type: `boolean`
 - Default: `false`

 Lint on start (in `buildStart` hook).
-Useful to lint all files once to find potential errors, but significantly slow down Vite.
+Useful to lint all files once to find potential errors.
 This is disabled by default.

+This will significantly slow down Vite first starting if you has no caches and don't enable `lintInWorker`.

 ### `emitError`